sophalITC/python-basic-and-project-/README.md

 ### 7. Personal Finance Tracker
 An application to help users manage their personal finances, track spending, income, and budget forecasts to improve financial health.

-### and more projects are display in the repository of
+### and more projects are display in the [repository of Python Basic Project](https://github.com/sophalITC/python-basic-project-/tree/main)

 ### @copy; CHAN Sophal